nachocaru/xaprb.com/content/blog/2010-06-19-the-little-known-maatkit-man-page.md

   - Maatkit
   - SQL
 ---
-The Maatkit toolkit for MySQL has a lot of functionality that&#8217;s common across the tools.
-It&#8217;s not a good idea to document this in each tool&#8217;s man page, of course.
+The Maatkit toolkit for MySQL has a lot of functionality that's common across the tools.
+It's not a good idea to document this in each tool's man page, of course.
 So there is an overall [maatkit man page][1].
 It explains concepts such as configuration file syntax.
 [This and all the other Maatkit man pages are online][2].

  [1]: http://www.maatkit.org/doc/maatkit.html
  [2]: http://www.maatkit.org/doc/